MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ?> If you want a live stream of tweets, see the [Streaming](#streaming) section.

+?> If you want to go back more than a week and are willing to pay, see the [Batch historical tweets](https://developer.twitter.com/en/docs/tweets/batch-historical/overview) API docs.

 ### Query syntax

 Twitter has a flexible search syntax for using "and" / "or" logic and quoting phrases.